 In Cairo, Pompeo Slams Obama's Mideast Policies, Says Era Of 'American Shame Is Over'

 "America is a force for good in the Middle East.
-Period," Secretary of State Mike Pompeo said Thursday in Cairo, in an expansive speech in which the top U.S. diplomat accused former President Barack Obama of making crucial errors that worsened a string of crises in the region.
+Period," Secretary of State Mike Pompeo said Thursday in Cairo, in an expansive speech in which the top U.S. diplomat excoriated the Obama administration's Middle East policies and accused it of making crucial errors that worsened a string of crises in the region.

 "The age of self-inflicted American shame is over, and so are the policies that produced so much needless suffering," Pompeo said.

-The U.S. State Department had billed the speech at American University in Cairo as the most complete remarks yet on U.S. priorities in the Mideast by Pompeo, who is on an eight-day tour of the region.
-But the speech was most notable for its determined attacks on the previous U.S. administration.
+The U.S. State Department had billed the speech at the American University in Cairo as the most complete remarks yet on U.S. priorities in the Mideast by Pompeo, who is on an eight-day tour of the region.
+But it was most notable for the determined attacks on the previous U.S. administration.

-Nearly 10 years after Obama delivered a landmark address at Cairo University in which he said he had come to Egypt seeking "a new beginning between the United States and Muslims around the world," Pompeo repudiated those words.
+Nearly 10 years ago, then-President Barack Obama delivered a landmark address at Cairo University in which he said he had come to Egypt seeking "a new beginning between the United States and Muslims around the world."

-"Now comes the real 'new beginning,' " the secretary said.
+Pompeo repudiated those words, saying, "Now comes the real 'new beginning.' "

+Standing on a dais with the U.S. and Egyptian flags behind him, he added:

-In June 2009, Obama spoke about stopping the U.S. use of torture and closing the Guantanamo Bay military prison, about finding ways for America and the Muslim world to coexist, and about celebrating common principles "of justice and progress; tolerance and the dignity of all human beings."
+On June 4, 2009, Obama spoke about stopping the U.S. use of torture and closing the Guantanamo Bay military prison, about finding ways for America and the Muslim world to coexist, and about celebrating common principles "of justice and progress; tolerance and the dignity of all human beings."

-But in Pompeo's view, Obama's speech heralded an era of timidity, wishful thinking, and what he called "willful blindness."
+In Pompeo's view, Obama's speech heralded an era of timidity, wishful thinking, and what he called "willful blindness."
 And he blamed the Obama administration's policies for allowing violence and extremism to flourish.

 "In falsely seeing ourselves as a force for what ails the Middle East, we were timid about asserting ourselves when the times — and our partners — demanded it," Pompeo said.